aeeks/Mobile-App-Project/README.md

-# UPB Event Check in Mobile App
+# UPB Event Check-In Mobile App

 This repository is for the development of the mobile application for checking into campuse events at the University of Pittsburgh at Bradford.
 The project uses Cordova[LINK] to run on both iOS and Android so that anyone with a smartphone can check into events using primarily NFC.
 The backend of the project is handled through Google Firebase[LINK] using the Firestore and Firebase Storage.